 Be early.
 If you’re not early, you’re late.
-Give yourself enough time to sign in, change, and warm-up before class starts.
+Give yourself enough time to change shoes, and get a quick warm-up before class starts.
 Most likely that means showing up at least 10 minutes prior to class.

 Check your ego at the door.
 Somewhere a high school kid is warming up with your PR.
-Remember, you are here for “YOU” first and for most.
+Remember, you are here for “YOU” first and foremost.

 Clean up.
 Put away your toys.
-Clean up your sweat, blood, chalk, and puke.
+Clean up your sweat, blood, chalk, and anything else you left behind.
 Don’t chew gum (choking hazard), and really don’t spit gum on our floor.
 Pick up your used tape, pens, notebooks, scrap papers, chalk, band-aids, water bottles and sweaty clothes.
 Pack it in, pack it out, as they say.
 Put away all the equipment you used back where it belongs.
 Stack the boxes neatly in correct stack, put the bars in the bar rack, stack the plates in order, and hang up your jump ropes.

 Chalk stays in the chalk bucket.
 Don’t take it on a field trip around the gym, don’t use it to write on the floor.
-While we’re on the subject, don’t write on anything except pen-on-paper and your score on the designated whiteboard area.
+Apply chalk to your hand within the confines of the chalk container, and brush off any excess.

 Respect our equipment.
 Drop as a last resort.
 Put things down gently.
 Dropping weight should be a necessity, not a convenience.
 Bumpers are designed for emergency dropping, not dropping every rep of Fran.
 ALWAYS keep your weight under control.
 NEVER drop an empty barbell.
 NEVER drop a kettle bell or dumbbell.
 Our equipment was expensive, and the more we have to replace it, the more we’re going to have to charge you.

 Bring things to our attention.
 If you notice that equipment is broken, lights are out, there’s no toilet paper, bring it to our attention so we can do something about it.